 3. Answer Questions Directly

-The first sentence should answer the question.
+The first sentence after the heading should answer the question.

 Example structure: